Oklahoma State Highway 9

 State Highway 9, abbreviated as SH-9, OK-9, or simply Highway 9, is a major east–west highway in the U.S. state of Oklahoma.
-Spanning across the central part of the state, SH-9 begins at the Texas state line near Madge, Oklahoma, and ends at the Arkansas state line near Fort Smith, Arkansas.
+Spanning across the central part of the state, SH-9 begins at the Texas state line west of Vinson, Oklahoma, and ends at the Arkansas state line near Fort Smith, Arkansas.
 State Highway 9 is a major highway around the Norman area.
 At 348.1 mi, SH-9 is Oklahoma's second-longest state highway (second to State Highway 3).

 Route description

 West of Interstate 35

 From the western terminus at State Highway 203 along the Texas border, the highway travels due east for 5 mi and intersects with SH-30 between Madge and Vinson.
 SH-9 continues east for 23 mi without intersecting another highway until meeting US-283 and SH-34 2 mi north of Mangum.
 The highway overlaps the other two routes for 4 mi, going north, before splitting off and heading east again through Granite and Lone Wolf.
 East of Lone Wolf, the highway forms a concurrency with SH-44.
 Near Hobart, SH-9 overlaps US-183 for 4 mi(again going northward) before splitting off again.

 Continuing east, SH-9 passes through Gotebo, Mountain View, and Carnegie.
 Around Fort Cobb, Oklahoma, the highway begins 9 mi of travel to the south.
 There, the route links up with the concurrent U.S. Highways 62 and 281.
 While US-281 will split off in Anadarko, SH-9 and US-62 remain concurrent until Newcastle.
 In Chickasha, US-277 joins to form another three-route concurrency with US-62 and SH-9.
 On the eastern edge of Chickasha, US-62/277/SH-9 have an interchange with I-44, or more commonly known as the H.E.
 Bailey Turnpike.

 Traveling northeast from Chickasha, US-62/277/SH-9 are routed to the town of Blanchard.
 Four miles later, SH-9 splits away from the two U.S. routes at a diamond interchange that also serves as the eastern terminus of the H.E.
 Bailey Turnpike Spur.
 SH-9 remains without any concurrent routes until Goldsby.
 The section of road east of US-62/277, recently upgraded to a four-lane divided highway, provides a link from the H.E.
 Bailey Turnpike Spur to Interstate 35.
 At the interstate, SH-9 merges onto I-35 northbound to cross the Canadian River into Norman.